AtmaHou/FewShotJoint/README.md

 bert_base_uncased=/your_dir/chinese_L-12_H-768_A-12/
 bert_base_uncased_vocab=/your_dir/chinese_L-12_H-768_A-12/vocab.txt
 ```

+- NOTICE: FewJoint is a Chinese dataset, so you should choose `chinese_L-12_H-768_A-12` as your BERT.
+If you use another English dataset, you can choose `uncased_L-12_H-768_A-12` as your BERT.

 #### Step2: Prepare data
 - For snips, FewJoint1.0 and FewJoint1.1, you can get them in `data` here.